 9. AUSDOM OBS Live Streaming

-One of the few non-Logitech webcam to make it onto our list of the best webcams for streaming.
-The AUSDOM OBS Live Streaming webcam is great for those that are looking for something designed streaming.
+One of the few non-Logitech webcams to make it onto our list of the best webcams for streaming.
+The AUSDOM OBS Live Streaming webcam is great for those that are looking for something designed for streaming.
 Although it is a bit cumbersome, the AUSDOM OBS live streaming webcam is compatible with both Windows and Mac.
-It streams great, with solid 1080p picture at 30fps, and easy plug & play setup.
-The downside is the built in microphone is of low quality but if you are streaming you probably want to check out our list for best microphones for Twitch.
+It streams great, with a solid 1080p picture at 30fps, and an easy plug & play setup.
+The downside is the built in microphone is of low quality but if you are streaming you probably want to check out our list for the best microphones for Twitch.